Inquilinxs Unidxs Por Justicia

 Mission:

-United Renters For Justice/Inquilinxs Unidxs por Justicia (IX) works for permanently affordable democratic housing and structural changes: tenant unions, rent stabilization, stronger enforcement of renter protections, and community owned housing.
-The four pillars that make up our organization are Community, Justice, Transformation and Struggling Together.
+United Renters For Justice/Inquilinxs Unidxs por Justicia (IX) works for permanently affordable democratic housing and structural changes: tenant unions, rent stabilization, stronger enforcement of renter protections, and community-owned housing.
+The four pillars that make up our organization are Community, Justice, Transformation, and Struggling Together.

 Who we are:

 Inquilinxs Unidxs Por Justicia (United Renters for Justice) is more than just a non-profit.
 It is an organization that is built from the ground up by the community for the community.
 We are an organization that is led by tenants who are affected by abusive landlords and are being pushed out of their communities due to gentrification.
-Here at IX we bring groups of tenants in Minneapolis’ worst housing systems together in order to analyze problems occurring in their living situation and then strategize and organize around those problems to create affordable and dignified living spaces in Minneapolis.
+Here at IX, we bring groups of tenants in Minneapolis’ worst housing systems together to analyze problems occurring in their living situation and then strategize and organize around those problems to create affordable and dignified living spaces in Minneapolis.

 Campaigns